Plan capacity and scaling for VMware replication with Azure Site Recovery

 - The default value is 4.
 In an “overprovisioned” network, these registry keys should be changed from the default values.
 The maximum is 32.
 Monitor traffic to optimize the value.

 Deploy additional process servers

 If you have to scale out your deployment beyond 200 source machines, or you have a total daily churn rate of more than 2 TB, you need additional process servers to handle the traffic volume.
-Follow these instructions to set up the process server.
-After setting up the server, you migrate source machines to use it.
+Follow instructions given on this article to set up the process server.
+After setting up the server, you can migrate source machines to use it.

 Migrate machines to use the new process server

 In Settings > Site Recovery servers, click the configuration server, and then expand Process servers.

 Right-click the process server currently in use, and click Switch.

 - In Select target process server, select the new process server you want to use, and then select the virtual machines that the server will handle.
 Click the information icon to get information about the server.
 To help you make load decisions, the average space that's needed to replicate each selected virtual machine to the new process server is displayed.
 Click the check mark to start replicating to the new process server.

 Deploy additional master target servers

 You will need additional master target server during the following scenarios